cainhill/cainhill.github.io/_blog/2025-08-01-timekeeper.md

 ❌ Putting a countdown timer on the slides themselves is stressful for the presenters and does not work across slides.
 ❌ Signalling the presenter by moving the mouse cursor around on the screen.
-❌ I have previously tried to fade to black or white, or stop presenting the slides entirely, but interestingly presenters would often interpret this as a technical glitch rather than a subtle cue to conclude.
+❌ I have previously tried to fade the screen to black or white, or stop presenting the slides entirely, but interestingly presenters would often interpret this as a technical glitch rather than a subtle cue to conclude.